inveniosoftware/docs-invenio-rdm/docs/develop/architecture/records.md

 ### Record (version) revision

-Every time a record is created or updated a copy of record is written as a record revision.
-The changes are only tracked on the record versions and only happens when a draft is published.
-This ensures that it is only published changes which are tracked.
+Every time a record is created or updated, a copy of the record is written as a _record revision_.
+The revisions are tracked per record version and only when the corresponding version draft is published.
+This ensures that only published changes are tracked.

 ### Version state